tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/master-thesis-guide/Master Thesis Guide thesis outline.md

 ### Explain your results

 For each hypothesis tested in the study, follow these steps to report the findings:
-- Restate the hypothesis briefly
+- Restate the hypothesis briefly.
 - Report the obtained result within brackets, including the coefficient and the significance level.
 For example, "The effect of A on B is statistically significant (β = xx, p = .012)" or "A increases B by x% (β = xx, p = .025)".
-- Explain the result
+- Explain the result:
   - For confirmed hypotheses, provide reasoning that reinforces your hypothesis.
 For instance, "As hypothesized, A leads to B because..."
   - For unconfirmed hypotheses, elaborate on this as well.
 It could be due to conceptual reasons (if the effect might not exist, provide arguments), measurement issues, or other relevant factors impacting the expected relationship.
 - Discuss the impacts of control variables.
-For instance, "Control variables like age and gender exhibit observable effects.
+For example, *"Control variables like age and gender exhibit observable effects.
 For instance, age positively influences the intention to purchase (β = xx, p = .12).
 However, education does not significantly predict intention to purchase (β = xx, p = .63).
-This lack of significance might be due to..."
+This lack of significance might be due to..."*

 {{% tip %}}
-**p-value**
+**Exact p-values**
 <br>
 Report the exact p-values in the text and tables.
 For example, p = 0.049 instead of p < 0.05.
 Also, the p-value needs to be written in italic.
 {{% /tip %}}